microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Crontab-Expressions-for-Pipeline-Scheduler.md

 # Write crontab expressions for pipeline scheduler

 You can use cron expressions to schedule FHIR Analytics pipeline jobs.
-FHIR Analytics pipeline is using [NCrontab](https://github.com/atifaziz/NCrontab) tp oarse the cron expressions.
+FHIR Analytics pipeline is using [NCrontab](https://github.com/atifaziz/NCrontab) to parse the cron expressions.

 The cron expression the pipeline currently suported is a string consisting of 6 fields, separated by spaces.
 Each field represents a particular unit of time and specifies when the job should be run.
 The format for a cron expression is six-part as follows: